-5 rules for perfect end table decor in a living room + the best items to include to make it pretty as well as functional.
+5 rules for perfect end table decor ideas in a living room + the best items to include to make it pretty as well as functional.

-And I got a huge response about how to simplify decorating.
+Basically, I got a huge response about how to simplify decorating.

 Because it definitely isn’t simple if it’s not one of those things that comes to you naturally.
 (I get stuck a lot too, really.)